 may is winding down and june is just around the corner! this month has been incredibly busy but very fun (see a little recap below!). june is packed full of adventures as well. i’ll be heading to san francisco next week to teach my next course for creativelive, celebrating david’s birthday the weekend after and focusing on several design projects throughout the rest of the month. my favorite things about june are the beginnings of summer vegetables, juicy watermelon and loads of sunshine! what will june bring for you?

 to download the printable version: click on the image above to download the PDF calendar. print on heavy card stock (my favorite is epson premium presentation paper). punch a whole at the top to hang or simply stack.

-over the course of 12 weeks, i’ll be sharing the top 12 approaches i’ve taken to my business that have helped it thrive. some are hard fact business based, and some are inspirational, but they all have one thing in common: they have worked for me and have had a tremendous impact on my success and happiness as a creative.
+over the course of 12 weeks, i’m sharing the top 12 approaches i’ve taken to my business that have helped it thrive. some are hard fact business based, and some are inspirational, but they all have one thing in common: they have worked for me and have had a tremendous impact on my success and happiness as a creative.

 plus more! being a member is tons of fun and we would love to have you join the family!

 hey everyone! as you probably already know, i’m teaching a course on how to design, print and build your portfolio for creativelive next week (june 3rd). i’m so excited, i can hardly stand it! this course is specifcally on portfolio building, but students will also learn how to bind their own book and pick up a few new illustrator tricks along the way as well.